dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 In the first regime, the atmosphere is expanding: The molecules have so much thermal energy that they escape farther from Earth.
 In the third regime, the atmosphere is contracting: The molecules do not have enough thermal energy to resist gravity as it pulls them back to Earth.
 The happy medium, where the atmosphere is stable, is the middle regime.

 Therefore, the regime is chosen not by us but by nature.
-The height of the atmosphere is determined by the requirement that the two effects compete and reach a draw—when the two effects are comparable in strength.
+The height of the atmosphere is determined by the requirement that the two effects compete and reach a draw — when the two effects are comparable in strength.
 In that regime, 𝑚𝑔𝐻 ∼ 𝑘B𝑇, so the atmosphere's scale height is 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

 8.3 Three regimes